1. About Cambodia Culture

 2.2.1.
 Angkor Wat

-Built during the height of the Khmer Empire in the 12th century, Angkor Wat was originally constructed as a Hindu temple dedicated to the god Vishnu.
+Built during the height of the Khmer Empire in the 12th century, Angkor Wat (in Sieam Reap province) was originally constructed as a Hindu temple dedicated to the god Vishnu.
 It later transitioned into a Buddhist temple and remains a religious site nowadays.
 Specifically, this place, also a UNESCO World Heritage site, symbolizes Cambodia and is considered one of the greatest architectural achievements in Southeast Asia.

 Angkor Wat